amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 PRUDP is a transport layer protocol on top of UDP whose aim is to reliably and securely send UDP packets.
 There are two versions of this protocol ([V0](#v0-format) and [V1](#v1-format)), but these are pretty similar.
-The primary difference lies in the way the packets are encoded.
+The primary difference lies in the encoding of the packets.
 All values are encoded in little endian byte order.

 On the Nintendo Switch, NEX uses a WebSocket connection instead of UDP and the '[Lite](#lite-format)'-encoding is used.